Authored by the expert who managed and guided the team behind the Laos Property Pack

 Are we in a buyer or a seller market in Vientiane as of 2026?

-As of early 2026, Vientiane is a mild buyer-leaning market for typical homes (older townhouses, non-prime locations), but a seller-leaning market for the best-located, well-managed apartments and condos.
+As of early 2026, the Vientiane residential market overall leans mildly toward buyers for typical mid-market stock (older houses, townhouses, non-prime apartments), but firmly toward sellers for the best-located, well-managed, "international-standard" units in Sisattanak and Chanthabouly.

 We have made this infographic to give you a quick and clear snapshot of the property market in Laos.
 It highlights key facts like rental prices, yields, and property costs both in city centers and outside, so you can easily compare opportunities.
 We’ve done some research and also included useful insights about the country’s economy, like GDP, population, and interest rates, to help you understand the bigger picture.